nus-cs2113-AY2223S1/tp/docs/UserGuide.md

 - weight must be positive int and less or equal to 1000.
 - sets must be integer ranges from 1 to 100 inclusive
 - reps must be integer ranges from 1 to 100 inclusive.
-- date must be in the format of `dd-MM-yyyy` and cannot be before the current date and not after year 2023.
+- date must be in the format of `dd-MM-yyyy` and cannot be before the current date and not more than a month after.
 - the current date will be set if date is omitted.

 Example of usage: `add strength /squat /100 /5 /5 /28-10-2022`